-Many people with vision loss use guide dogs to aid in their mobility.
+Many people impacted by blindness use guide dogs to aid in their mobility.
 A “working” guide dog is equipped with a harness that the handler grasps.
 When a guide dog is not working, the handler will usually release the harness and control the dog with a leash.

 Unlike the long white cane, which is used to detect obstacles, guide dogs work in partnership with their handlers to react to obstacles.
 Once trained, guide dogs learn to stop at elevation changes and lead their handlers around dangerous areas (e.g., construction sites) and away from overhanging protrusions.
 The handler is always in charge and gives directions to the dog (e.g., “turn right,” “turn left,” etc.).